esciencecenter-digital-skills/medical-image-processing/episodes/mri.md

 ## Introduction

-When some programmers open their IDE, they type `pwd` because this command allows you to see what directory you are in, and then often `git branch` to see which branch they are on.
+When some programmers open their IDE, they type `pwd` because this command allows you to see what directory you are in, and then often they type `git branch` to see which branch they are on.
 When many clinicians open an MRI they look at the anatomy, but also figure out which sequence and type of MRI they are looking at.

+We all need to begin with a vague idea of where in the world we are and which direction we are facing, so to speak.
-As a digital researcher orienting yourself in terms of MRIs and related computation is also important.
+As a digital researcher orienting yourself in terms of MRIs and related computation is important.
 In terms of computation MRIs, particularly neuro MRIs, have some quircks that make it worthwhile to think of them as a seperate part of the universe than other medical imaging.
-Three critical differences between MRIs and other medical imaging are image orientation in terms of anatomy, typical file types and typical packages used for processing.
+ Three critical differences between MRIs and other medical imaging are image orientation in terms of display conventions, typical file types and typical packages used for processing.
 In this lesson we will cover these three issues.

+As a researcher in general we reccomend familiarizing yourself with the various possible sequences of MRI.
+Some sequences are much more suited to awnser certain questions than others.
+Generally we could divide MR techniques into structural e.g. T1, T2 and so on, functional, diffusion, perfusion, angiographic techniques and spectroscopy.
+If you work directly with a radiology department you will usually get DICOM files that contain whatever sequences were done.
+However if you obtain images from elsewhere they may come in other formats.

 ## File formats